natenka/pyneng-book-en/docs/source/book/14_regex/4_re_groups.rst

 Numbered groups
 ~~~~~~~~~~~~~~~~~~~

-The group is defined by placing the expression in brackets ``()``.
+Group is defined by placing expression in brackets ``()``.

-Inside the expression, group are numbered from left to right starting with 1.
-Groups can then be approached by numbers and receive text that corresponds to the group expression.
+Inside expression, group are numbered from left to right starting with 1.
+Groups can then be approached by numbers and receive text that corresponds to group expression.

 Example of groups use: